 NASA set to resume human spaceflight from US soil with historic SpaceX launch

-SpaceX, the private rocket company of billionaire entrepreneur Elon Musk, was set to launch two Americans into orbit on Wednesday from Florida on a mission that would mark the first spaceflight of NASA astronauts from U.S. soil in nine years.

-CAPE CANAVERAL, Fla.: SpaceX, the private rocket company of billionaire entrepreneur Elon Musk, was set to launch two Americans into orbit on Wednesday from Florida on a mission that would mark the first spaceflight of NASA astronauts from U.S. soil in nine years.
+CAPE CANAVERAL, Florida: SpaceX, the private rocket company of billionaire entrepreneur Elon Musk, was set to launch two Americans into orbit on Wednesday (May 27) from Florida on a mission that would mark the first spaceflight of NASA astronauts from US soil in nine years.

 They were to blast off from the same launch pad used by NASA's final space shuttle flight, piloted by Hurley, in 2011.
 President Donald Trump and Vice President Mike Pence were scheduled to visit Florida's Cape Canaveral to view the launch in person.